rolling-stock-scheduling/.github/getting_started.md

 ## 1. Start Solver-Server

-Next, we start the solver-server and send the generated solver-input to obtain a rolling stock schedule.
+First, we start the solver-server.

 1. clone the `rssched-solver` repository into the `rssched` directory: